 - Discuss a game plan.
 You don’t need to bring every detail.
 Allowing employees room to contribute increases their sense of being stakeholders.
 Also, they will usually think of things that did not occur to you!

 - Set boundaries and allot time.
 People working from home for the first time need to avoid distractions.
 They also may struggle to keep their spirits up with reduced social interaction.

 - Build lines of communication.
 Telephone numbers and email addresses are crucial.
 Make sure your master list is updated.

 - Be optimistic.
-People in China have already gone through this process, and reports indicate it typically took about two weeks for one healthy person—without underlying health issues—to recover.
+People overseas have already gone through this process, and reports indicate it typically took about two weeks for one healthy person—without underlying health issues—to recover.
 Note, at least one federal statement suggests the community-wide recovery could take longer.

 - Be flexible.
 If one coping method does not work, just move on to something else.
 Don’t dwell on each frustration.
 Look for everything that succeeds, regardless of how small.

 - Maintain customer focus.
 It’s normal to worry about your own situation.
 But please remember, your customers are just as much your focus as when you are at your normal place of business.

 - Move around.
 Stand up, walk around, and stretch.
 This is even more important when you are temporarily in an unfamiliar and unexpected work pattern.

 - Pandemic etiquette.
 There will probably be a need to physically drop things off or pick them up.
 Distribute etiquette tips to your staff that allow people to be friendly without touching or standing too close.
 Please don’t be offended if someone disinfects an envelope/package that you handled.
 Try using your sense of humor more often and your judgmental side less often.